Marketers should plan for more DIY metrics as iOS 15 nears – TechCrunch

 Provide a recommendation in this quick survey and we’ll share the results with everybody.

 Sharma says zero-party data is something that businesses have been focused on.
 “There are two components: There’s ‘open’ as a metric, and there’s some of the information you’re getting at open time, like the IP address, the time of day, and the inferred weather.
-Things like the IP address, time of date, etc are perceived as data leakage.
+Things like the IP address, time of date, etc. are perceived as data leakage.
 These are just a couple of the data points that marketers will lose access to.
 Therefore they are using first and zero-party data which they have already been investing in.”

 The challenge, according to Sharma, is: How can marketers collect zero-party data in an interesting, visually appealing way, and then personalize its contents for every customer at scale?